eric-r-xu/klaviyo-weather-app/README.md

 >(c) time is critical & the language(s) and/or abstraction layer(s) are unfamiliar or complex

 >The current weather app is built using Flask, a popular open-source microframework for creating flexible and lightweight web applications.
-Instead of reinventing the wheel (or my own logic), I opted to use a popular python3 package for validating email addresses (https://pypi.org/project/py3-validate-email/) with added functionality such as domain validation and blacklist exclusion.
+Instead of reinventing the wheel (or my own logic), I opted to use a popular python3 package for validating email addresses with added functionality such as domain validation and blacklist exclusion.

 ## Usability
 ##### It's important that Klaviyo be easy to use — both for our users and the people they're emailing.
 How could your app be easier (or maybe more fun) to use?

->I believe the app could be easier & more intuitive to use by allowing users to specify what frequency and what local time they prefer to receive the weather powered email (currently, the emails are sent once daily starting at 9 am EDT).
+>I believe the app could be easier & more intuitive to use by allowing users to specify what frequency and what local time they prefer to receive the weather powered email (currently, the emails are sent once daily starting at 9 am PST).
 Adding the functionality to subscribe more than one email at a time could also help with ease of use.

 >I believe the weather powered email could be more fun/engaging to the subscribed users by displaying interesting factoids of weather data historically for each subscriber's city as well data on the other 99 US cities.